 Fig11.
 The bar chart of results of question 11.

-For the functions we envisioned, what the participants like best are the animation display function and exporting brief notes function.
-Second are the user guide and adding breakpoints.
-Then, there are also lots of participants select multilingual settings function and recently used function.
-Further, the learning progress and learning time display function is also popular.
+For the envisioned functions, what the participants like best are the animation display function and exporting brief notes function.
+The second is the user guide and adding breakpoints.
+Lots of participants select multilingual settings function and recently used function, both are approximately 13%.
+The learning progress and learning time displaying function are also popular.
 The result demonstrates that our envisioned functions can be acceptable to the users basically.
-Further, one participant proposed that he needed some practice problems after learning.
+Further, one participant proposed that some practice questions after learning would be helpful.

 Question12.
 What other functions do you think the software should have?
 Are there anything we should pay attention to?

-This is an open question, and the participants can choose to answer or not.
+This is an open question, and the participants can choose to answer it or not.
 Some valuable answers are as follows:

-Maybe provide contact info of the developers and I may want to view the source code.
+Maybe provide contact information of the developers and provide access to view the source code.

 Share functions!
-If it is a good piece of software I want to be able to share it with others.
+If it is a good piece of software, I want to be able to share it with others.

 The interface must be clean and delightful.